|The St Francis Sundae Now in Five Flavours!|

 Hundreds and Thousands

 Like a large dollop of ice cream, decorated colourfully and covered in sticky strawberry sauce, the Family Service is particularly designed with kids in mind.
 As you’d imagine, it’s one of the busiest of our services, and it can be hectic and lively.
 The service aims to engage with our youngest members, but don’t think that if you’re an adult there will be nothing to interest you.
 I’ve enjoyed watching film clips from e.g.: The Incredibles and The Lord of the Rings, and have been surprised at how they relate to aspects of our lives.

 Say “vanilla ice cream” and some people dismiss it as boring.
 Vanilla was the first flavour, and some would say it’s the best.
 It can be creamy and luxurious, with dark flecks of real vanilla.
 Basically, vanilla is traditional.
 The Parish Communion is long established too, dating back to when Christians first shared the bread and wine – with Jesus himself, at The Last Supper.
-Some of words and phrases used today are centuries old but as Peter Hutchinson, our vicar, says, “They say it in a beautiful way, so why reinvent the wheel?”
+Some of words and phrases used today are centuries old but as Peter Hutchinson, our recently retired Vicar, said, “They say it in a beautiful way, so why reinvent the wheel?”
 Some find this sort of service a bit restrictive, preferring something a bit more free ranging, while others love a service that repeats and flows, where they can lose themselves in the rhythm and their own prayers.

 Two scoops, a different flavour in each